-Good strong broadband connection, double glazing and central heating are ‘must haves’ for modern-day homebuyers, putting practicality above aesthetics.
+Good strong broadband connection, double glazing, and central heating are essential for modern-day homebuyers, putting practicality above aesthetics.

-Reliable broadband, central heating and double glazing are key priorities, but energy-efficiency matters as well, for today’s discerning homebuyers!
+Reliable broadband, central heating and double glazing are vital priorities, but energy efficiency matters as well.

 10 top features